If you’ve been searching high and low for how to DIY a faux wood bedroom feature wall, you’re in the right place friend!

 - Lift the panel with a partner and adjust it (front facing) to the wall.

-- Finally, using a brad nailer, insert brad nails at one-foot intervals on the outermost part of the panel (my husband placed them where the knots were so it just blended in).
+- Finally, using a brad nailer, insert brad nails at four-inch intervals on the outermost part of the panel (my husband placed them where the knots were so it just blended in).

 5. Attach the second panel on the lower left hand corner of your wall.